 We offer a variety of qualifications, for undergraduate, graduate and postgraduate students, which reflect this need for statistics in the community.
 Staff in the Department of Statistics at the University of Waikato have considerable experience in teaching a wide range of applied and theoretical statistics courses, and are actively involved in research on a variety of statistical topics.

 The Department provides good computing facilities.
 The computer facilities in our undergraduate laboratories are among the best in New Zealand and include high performance work stations connected the the University network.
-Our senior computing laboratory has a network of PCs running Linux and Windows NT.
-Software available includes Minitab, S-PLUS, R, GenStat, Data Desk, Mathematica, Matlab, C++, Fortran 90, and the NAG Library.
+Our senior computing laboratory has a network of PCs running Linux and Windows 7.
+Software available includes Minitab, S-PLUS, R, GenStat, Data Desk, Mathematica, Matlab, Maple, C++, and Fortran 90.
 The Internet and email are also available.

 We welcome both New Zealand and international students.
 International students should contact the International Centre for special information and support.